OpenGene/repaq/README.md

 # repaq
-A tool to repack FASTQ to a smaller binary file (.rfq), which can be further compressed by xz  (.rfq.xz).
+A tool to repack Illumina format FASTQ to a smaller binary file (.rfq), which can be further compressed by xz or pxz (.rfq.xz).

 For NovaSeq data, the .rfq file can be much smaller than .fq.gz, and the compressing time is usually less than 1/5 of gzip compression.

 The biggest advantage is that the .rfq file can be further compressed with xz, which is based on LZMA algorithm.
 The .rfq.xz file can be as small as 5% of the original FASTQ file, or smaller than 30% of the .fq.gz file.
 Note that usually the gz files are not compressible by xz.

+This tool also supports non-Illumina format FASTQ (i.e. the BGI-SEQ format), but the compression ratio is not as good Illumina format FASTQ.

-***WARNING: don't use repaq for production until v1.0 is released, since its spec v1.0 has not been frozen.***
+***WARNING: be careful about using repaq for production before v1.0 is released, since its spec v1.0 has not been frozen.***

 # get repaq
 ## download binary